Jim Hutton: Ellery Queen

 Hutton had not auditioned since Period of Adjustment, but agreed to do it for the role of fictional amateur detective Ellery Queen in the 1975 made-for-television movie and 1975–1976 television series, Ellery Queen.
 Hutton's co-star in the series (set in 1946–1947 New York City) was David Wayne, who portrayed his widowed father, an NYPD homicide detective.
 Ellery, a writer of murder mysteries, assisted his father as an amateur, each week solving an "actual" murder case.
 Near the end of each story, before revealing the solution, he would "break the fourth wall" by giving the audience a brief review of the clues and asking if they had solved the mystery.
 "It's the first opportunity I've had in a long time to show people I can give a good performance," he said.
 It ran for 23 episodes.

 One of Hutton's memorable television appearances was appearing as a guest star in the 1977–1978 third-season premiere of the Norman Lear sitcom One Day at a Time.
 The episode, titled "The Older Man", was a four-part story arc in which Hutton portrayed Dr. Paul Curran, a 42-year-old veterinarian who falls in love with 17-year-old Julie Cooper (played by Mackenzie Phillips).

 Final years

 Hutton's final performances included roles in Flying High, $weepstake$, and The Wonderful World of Disney (The Sky Trap).

 His last television role was in an unsold pilot called Butterflies, based on the BBC2 sitcom of the same name.
 It was broadcast on NBC in August 1979, about two months after Hutton had died.

 Personal life

 Hutton married a teacher named Maryline Adams (née Poole) in December 1958.
 They divorced in February 1963.
-They had two children: a daughter, Heidi (born 1959), and a son, Timothy (born 1960).
+They had two children: a daughter and a son, Timothy.
 Timothy also became an actor and appeared with his father in a summer-stock production of Harvey.
-Hutton was married to Lynni M. Solomon from March 1970 to December 1973 when they divorced; they had daughter Punch Hutton (former deputy fashion editor of Vanity Fair).
+Hutton was married to Lynni M. Solomon from March 1970 to December 1973 when they divorced.
+They had a daughter.
 Beginning in 1964, Hutton had an intermittent 15-year relationship with actress and model Yvette Vickers.